andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 <a href="/traveler/2023_05-scandinavia/02-saetre?id=cheese" target="_blank" rel="noopener noreferrer">brunost</a>,
 i.e. brown cheese.

 It's mealy, it's flaccid, it's repulsive.

-And it's exactly what I want.
+It's exactly what I want.

-Sondre & I scarf down our roadwaffles with a hearty helping of brown water masquerading as coffee.
+My pilot and  I scarf down our roadwaffles with a steamy helping of brown water masquerading as coffee.
 The first hour and a half of the drive is a tranquil jaunt through the idyllic rolling hills of the Norwegian countryside.